Build-Week-ft-potluck-planner-8/backend/README3.md

     4.  add debugger to gitignore file
         1.  on last line of .gitignore add ".vscode"
     5.  press f5 to start debugger
-    6.  remember to restart it after each code change.
+    6.  remember to restart it after each code change. if you didn't install the nodemon auto start.
+For windows it's better not to use the nodemon autorestart on your debugger.
+It's ok to use it for npm run start  or run sever but not for the debugger.

 ## TEST Server working with stubbed router & model
 17. stub out model.js file with something simple example: